History of Magdalene College Cambridge on www.gedmartin.net

 https://www.gedmartin.net/martinalia-mainmenu-3/339-magdalene-prime-ministers-visits

 Magdalene College Cambridge Notes: the Steeple Ashton connection explores Magdalene's connection with a village in Wiltshire.
 Cambridge Colleges owned the rights to appoint Anglican clergy to country parishes – for long, a form of patronage that actually ensured some kind of turnover among Fellows.
 Magdalene, a poor institution, had very few "advowsons".
 Steeple Ashton was the plum among them.
-This essay explores the 300-year connection with the Wiltshire village.
+This essay explores the 300-year connection with the Wiltshire community.

 https://www.gedmartin.net/martinalia-mainmenu-3/250-the-steeple-ashton-connection

-See also Explorations in the history of Cambridge by Ged Martin, which (for instance) includes participation by members of the College in the Union Society, and the role of its senior members in the University's refusal to accept an endowed Lectureship in American Studies in 1866.
+See also Explorations in the history of Cambridge by Ged Martin, which (for instance) includes discussion of participation by members of the College in the Union Society, and the role of its senior members in the University's refusal to accept an endowed Lectureship in American Studies in 1866.

 Further additions to www.gedmartin.net of Magdalene-related material are planned.